digital-asset/daml/daml-lf/spec/value.rst

 of nested ``Value``, including the outermost, is 100; any more yields an invalid value.

-*since version dev*
+*since version 11*

-As of version dev, may be any one of the above, or this:
+As of version 11, may be any one of the above, or this:

 * `message GenMap`_ gen_map